csgwon/dl-pipeline/README.md

 - Deploying deep learning algorithm on EC2
 - Setting up AWS lambda to read from and write to S3

 It's assumed that you have set up your VPCs, security groups, IAM roles, and environment in general.
+A CloudFormation script is also provided in the ```cf``` directory.
+If using that, please follow the instructions provided in that directory.

 ### Setting up EC2